Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/REMOTE_SERVER_MANAGEMENT.md

 4. In "Target", enter this: `"C:\Program Files\PuTTY\putty.exe" -ssh <username>@<IP address> -pw <password>`.
 Be sure to add your proper credentials.
 You may need to change your path to `putty.exe` if you have it installed in a different location.

    - This gives PuTTY arguments to use when you start it.
 The arguments are the IP address/user you want to connect to, and the password to use for that user.

    - Note that this stores your password in plaintext.
 If you don't want that, you can remove the `-pw <password>` argument, and it will prompt you to enter your password each time you run the shortcut.

 That's it!
 You now have a shortcut for PuTTY set up.
 You can open the shortcut by pressing the Windows key <kbd>Win</kbd> and searching for its name—this makes it super easy to open.
 You can use this SSH connection to do anything on the command-line that you'd be able to do with physical keyboard, mouse, and monitor access.

 ### tmux

-tmux is an invaluable tool for a Linux server that allows you to have several processes running on different virtual windows, allowing you to switch between them.
+tmux is an invaluable tool for a Linux server that allows you to have several processes running on different virtual windows, allowing you to switch between them. tmux lets you run your Minecraft server in the background, letting you use the Linux terminal without stopping the server.
 To explain better:

 1. You SSH into your server.
 By default, you're now in the Linux terminal.

 2. You can run a tmux command that switches you to your Minecrft server's virtual window.
 Here, you can interact with your Minecraft server's terminal as normal.